Thrilleratplay/coreboot-builder-scripts/README.md

 If a tag, commit or bleeding-edge flag is not given, the latest Coreboot release will be built
 ```

-Once the build is complete, you will be asked to baackup the existing and flash the new rom.
+Once the build is complete, you will be asked to backup the existing and flash the new rom.

 NOTE: Internal flashing can only be complete if Coreboot has already been flashed externally and ifd has been unlocked.